lontongyt/Toolong/README.md

 shut up (with rizz)
-This is a collection of scripts i have for some reason \n no more updates since i am 2 months executor-free
+This is a collection of scripts i have for some reason no more updates since i am 2 months executor-free